Zurich Zurich

 “Semiconductor fabs are alien technology for most people… The second or third-order products of the technology become democratized and impact people’s lives,” he explained.
 In the same way, Shadbolt sees quantum computing to fuel advancements in industries like pharmaceuticals, materials science, and energy, making its influence felt indirectly.

-For the future, PsiQuantum has set ambitious goals, including plans to build a one-million-qubit quantum computer by 2027.
+For the future, PsiQuantum has set ambitious goals, including plans to build a one-million-qubit quantum computer by the end of 2027.
 The company’s bold approach has garnered significant financial backing, including $700 million in private funding and $600 million from the Australian government, where they plan to build their first utility-scale system.

 Shadbolt and PsiQuantum are poised to lead the quantum revolution, and while the road ahead is complex, the company is steadfast in its mission.